Constructions using Galois Theory: Splitting Fields

 We can also compute a splitting field as a tower of algebraic extensions of the coefficient field.
 We first compute a chain of subgroups from the Galois group and compute their fixed fields but we need to find defining polynomials over a field in the tower rather than over the coefficient field of the input polynomial.

-The solution of a polynomial by radicals discussed in Section~\ref{sect_radical} gives a third way to construct a splitting field --- although not of minimal degree due to the necessity of adjoining roots of unity.
+The solution of a polynomial by radicals discussed in Section~\ref{sect_radical} gives a third way to construct a field in which a polynomial splits --- although not of minimal degree for the given polynomial due to the necessity of adjoining roots of unity.
+It will be a splitting field for a polynomial of larger degree.

 In each approach, polynomials $g$ with roots $\{I^{\tau}(r_1, \ldots, r_n) : \tau \in H//U\}$ for some subgroups $H$ and $U$ of a Galois group are computed.
 For the latter two approaches the computation of these defining polynomials is achieved by applying Algorithm~\ref{next}.